lorirocks/nashville-neighborhoods-capstone/README.md

 ### **Data Questions**
 - Which neighborhoods have had the most, and the least, growth during the past three years based on count of building permits by type, and by cost of construction.
 - Do any neighborhoods have recent increases in building permit applications which may signal growth in the near future?
-- In instances where zoning changes are sought, might those be a leading indicator of a subsequent increase in building permit applications?
-If so, what is the average time lag?

 **How can growth trends be researched at the neighborhood level?**
 Growth trends are visible through building permits: